josjeromeijn/Horizontal-transfer-TE-fungi/README.md

 <img width="400" height="350" alt="image" src="https://github.com/user-attachments/assets/e550adc2-45b7-4a71-8936-166649a909c4" />

-First, for node 20 is determined which fungal BUSCO set is most suitable (priority: class-level, order-level, phylum-level, kingdom-level BUSCO set).
-In this case, it is the kingdom-level BUSCO set, as the clades involves two different phyla.
-Next, for each BUSCO gene in the determined BUSCO set, the two longest copies of this BUSCO gene are searched in the two children clades (node 21 and node 22).
-For each BUSCO gene, the two longest copies of a member of each children clade is added to a list (`list_busco_seqs_species.txt`).
+Let's take node 20 as an example.
+First, the most suitable BUSCO set is determined (priority: class-level, order-level, phylum-level, kingdom-level BUSCO set).
+In this case that's the kingdom-level BUSCO set, as the clades involves two different phyla.
+Next, for each BUSCO gene in the determined BUSCO set, the two longest copies of each BUSCO gene are searched in the two children clades (node 21 and node 22).
+This information is then added to a list (`list_busco_seqs_species.txt`).
 In case of equal lengths, a random genome is chosen from each child clade.
 This procedure is carried out for each node in the tree (20, 21, 22, 23, 24).

 Format of `list_busco_seqs_species.txt`: